 Network Firewall Policy

-This policy defines the essential rules regarding the management, maintenance and operation of network firewalls at Loyola University Chicago and applies to all network firewalls procured through, operated or contracted by the University.
+This policy defines the essential rules regarding the management, maintenance, and operation of network security controls and firewalls at Loyola University Chicago and applies to all network security controls procured through, operated, or contracted by the university.
+In addition, please note that this policy covers all IoT devices.

 Policy